-5.2.2 Based on the timber harvesting level as analyzed for Indicator 5.2.1, a maximum allowable annual cut for timber is determined.
-The maximum allowable annual cut shall not impair the ability of the Management Unit to continue to provide the products and services, ecosystem functions and ecosystem services of the unit.
-Temporary or long-term changes in the yield or standing volumes of any specific forest product arising from management activities are permitted provided that these fluctuations do not impair the achievement of the objectives described in the management plan through the midand long-term.
-(Adapt)
+Based on the analysis conducted at Indicator 5.2.1, a maximum allowable annual cut for timber is determined, with respect to these conditions:

+- 1. The maximum allowable annual cut (AAC) does not impair the ability of the Management Unit to continue to provide the products and services, ecosystem functions and ecosystem services of the unit. - 2.
+Temporary or long-term changes in the yield or standing volumes of any specific forest product arising from management activities are permitted, provided that these fluctuations do not impair the achievement of the objectives described in the management plan through the mid- and long-term.
+(Adapt IGI 5.2.2)

 Fluctuations in the yield and in harvest rates can be the consequence of disturbances or of a planned management strategy.
-It is expected that in situations of major disturbance, fluctuations could be more important and for a longer period.
+It is expected that in situations of major disturbance, fluctuations could be more significant and occur over a longer period.